 To make use of WPA2 capabilities in your adapter, you'll need WLAN client and driver software that understands WPA2 and (in most cases) implements an 802.1X Supplicant for your chosen EAP Type(s).
 Client software that can be used with WPA2 is available from third parties like Meetinghouse, from NIC vendors like Cisco, and from OS vendor Microsoft.
 For example, Microsoft's recently-released WPA2 patch for Windows XP SP2 adds built-in OS support for AES-CCMP encryption, WPA2 authentication via 802.1X or PSK, Pairwise Master Key caching, and Pre-Authentication.

-- Finally, you'll need back-end infrastructure that can support the WPA2 features you plan to use.
+- Finally, you'll need back-end infrastructure that can support the WPA2 features you to use.
 If you're going to use WPA2-Enterprise, you'll need a RADIUS server that speaks your chosen EAP Types(s) – for example, EAP-TLS, EAP-TTLS, or PEAPv0/v1.
-Check out the Wi-Fi Alliance's new EAP Certification program.
+Check out the Wi-Fi Alliance's EAP Certification program.
 If you'd like to use PMK Caching, you'll probably need a wireless switch that supports PMK Caching on behalf of paired APs.
 Look carefully at any AP vendor's requirements for WPA2 features – don't just assume that "AES" in a product's spec list implies WPA2 compliance or support for options like Pre-Authentication.

 Ultimately, depending on the size and complexity of your WLAN, it may take quite some time for all the requisite pieces to fall into place.
 And you may need to start small, with trial deployments, to understand all that's really required for a large-scale WPA2 migration.
 But understanding what you'll need to upgrade is a step in the right direction.